Congressional Bills Project

 The University of Michigan Library offers an excellent list of resources for information about congressional legislation

-Recent papers related to the Bills Project
+Recent research related to the Bills Project

 Intercoder Reliability Sam Workman.
 Intercoder reliability results at the major topic and subtopic levels for two coders and about 750 bills.